What to Do If You’re Struggling to Get Fair VA Disability Benefits

 - Service-Disabled Veterans’ Insurance includes permanent plans and term insurance with a maximum face value of $10,000.

 There are also several resources about special claims benefits available to disabled veterans.
 These include a one-time allowance to buy a new or used car or other adaptive equipment to accommodate a service-connected disability.
-The convalescence benefit provides a temporary 100-percent disability rating (and compensation) as the veteran recovers from surgery or has a joint immobilized by a cast without surgery.
-A temporary 100-percent disability compensation rating is also available to a veteran who has been hospitalized for more than 21 days due to a service-connected disability.
+The convalescence benefit provides a temporary 100% disability rating (and compensation) as the veteran recovers from surgery or has a joint immobilized by a cast without surgery.
+A temporary 100% disability compensation rating is also available to a veteran who has been hospitalized for more than 21 days due to a service-connected disability.

 We can review your claim documents to make sure they provide the information VA officials require.
 We can assist you with getting the evidence needed and the documentation required by the VA system.